 Are you wondering “Okay, now tell me how I am impacted as a marketer?”
 We’ll get to that and more in the below sections.

 Simply put, the impact of GDPR on Sales & Marketing teams can be bucketed across 4 different pillars:

 Data Consent, Right to Forget Data, Data Accuracy and Data Usage.

 The GDPR mandates marketers to actively seek specific consent from customers to be contacted.
 As marketers, you can no longer assume that your customers who requested to receive your emails want to be contacted.

 For example, think about email opt-ins where customers give their email ids in exchange for using your product.
 Or, they downloaded a white paper from your website.
 Are you asking them specifically if you can send them promotional offers, product updates etc.?
-If not, making sure you have a check-box where they explicitly agree to it is part of GDPR.
+If not, make sure you have a check-box where they explicitly agree to it is part of GDPR.

 And what about marketing automation tools?
 Marketing automation is a powerful tool to generate leads.
-But, if the tool sends an email to a prospect who has opted out of receiving mails from your organization, you could be in some hot water!
+But, if the tool sends an email to a prospect who has opted out of receiving emails from your organization, you could be in some hot water!

 Right to Forget Data